 The glen of the Jumna-a deep and winding valley, sunk amidst a most chaotic confusion of mountains-is inconceivably wild and grand throughout the whole of its course to the plains.
 In many places the river struggles through narrow passages, formed by the angles which project into its bed; and the torrent, when circumscribed in places scarcely twenty feet wide, boils and foams so fearfully, that to gaze upon it causes the brain to whirl, and sight and sense would probably fail if contemplated for many minutes without strong assurance of security.
 A remarkable fall of the river is shown in the accompanying sketch, at a short distance below its source, near the point at which it receives a very considerable tributary stream.
-The latter may be traced to its mountain birthplace, winding over the rocky platform in graceful, noiseless undulations; its gentle murmurings, together with those of other rivulets speeding to the same point, being lost in the roar of the Jumna, which comes raging and thundering onwards, until it falls with prodigious force into a basin it has formed in the solid rock, whence it again springs in a sea of foam, and pursues its turbulent course towards fugitive sepoys taking refuge in a mountain fastness, near jumpootree, on the jumpa.
+The latter may be traced to its mountain birthplace, winding over the rocky platform in graceful, noiseless undulations; its gentle murmurings, together with those of other rivulets speeding to the same point, being lost in the roar of the Jumna, which comes raging and thundering onwards, until it falls with prodigious force into a basin it has formed in the solid rock, whence it again springs in a sea of foam, and pursues its turbulent course towards

-FALLS NEAR THE SOURCE OF THE JUNNA, ABOVE DELHI.
+FALLS NEAR THE SOURCE OF THE JUMNA, ABOVE DELHI.

-THE LONDON PRINTING AND PUBLISHING COMPANY LIMITED.
+THE LONDON PRINTING AND PUBLISHING COMPANY LIMITAD

-THE SHOWY MOUNTAINS, NORTHERN BENCAL, IN WHICH THE RIVER JUMNA TAKES ITS RISE.
+THE SHOWY MOUNTAINS, NORTHERN BERGAL, IN WHICH THE RIVER JUNIA TAKES IT'S RISE.